linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 Follow these steps to set up a Phoenix project template, run the base application on a development server, and access it from your web browser.

 1. Use the Phoenix application generator to create the new project.
-This example command names the project `exampleapp`, and the rest of this tutorial uses that name as well.
+This example command names the project `exampleapp`, and the rest of this guide uses that name as well.

     ```command
     mix phx.new exampleapp
     ```

 1. Change into the new project directory.
 This directory was added to the directory where you ran the command above and uses the project's name.
-The rest of this tutorial assumes you are in that directory for any further commands.
+The rest of this guide assumes you are in that directory for any further commands.

     ```command
     cd exampleapp